 School Resource Officers

-The Liberty Central School District has three full-time School Resource Officers, Breann Jones, James Simon and Adam Lake, who help with school safety and provide education and support to students and staff on a variety of topics, including drug abuse, violence, bullying and theft.
+The Liberty Central School District has three full-time School Resource Officers, Breann Jones, Robert Morse and Adam Lake, who help with school safety and provide education and support to students and staff on a variety of topics, including drug abuse, violence, bullying and theft.

 A successful SRO program is focused on building healthy relationships between law enforcement and members of the school district to benefit individual students and the greater community.
 Read on for frequently asked questions and answers about SROs.